How to Visit Subway Cave, a Lava Tube in Lassen National Forest

 Beware of Rattlesnakes

 Rattlesnakes live in the area along the trail leading to the Subway Cave.
-Respect the wildlife, give the snakes enough space, and don’t try to catch them.
+Respect wildlife, give the snakes enough space, and don’t bother them if you happen to come across one.

 Protect Fragile Environment

 The Subway Cave is a unique attraction.
 The area is free to visit, but needs protection.
-So follow the Lassen National Forest’s guidelines, don’t litter, and keep strictly on the designated trails.
+So, follow the Lassen National Forest’s guidelines.
+Don’t litter, and keep strictly on the designated trails.
 No food or water is allowed inside the lava tube.
-Picnic area is located across the road from the parking lot.
+A picnic area is located across the road from the parking lot.

 No Pets in Subway Cave